wstrm/elvisp/README.md

 # iptd (Work in Progress)
-IPTd is developed to distribute a public IPv6 address in a CJDNS-based IP tunnel.
+IPTd is developed to distribute a public IPv6 address in a cjdns-based IP tunnel.
 IPTd uses the public key that each user provides to store it in a database.
-IPTd adds the user's assigned address with CJDNS' admin API.
-IPTd then return the public key for the CJDNS instance that acts like the tunnel.
+IPTd adds the user's assigned address with cjdns' admin API.
+IPTd then return the public key for the cjdns instance that acts like the tunnel.

 ##TODO
 * Registration